rollmug/imagemagick-docker/README.md

 # ImageMagick Node Web API

-A web API to convert, cache, and serve images with ImageMagick
+A web API to convert, cache, and serve images with ImageMagick.

+_**This is beta software.** Let me know if you have ideas for improvements or encounter any bugs._

 ## Installation with Docker (recommended)